 The causes of a second (third or fourth) stroke are often the same as for primary strokes:

-fibrillation can cause clots to form in the heart that then travel to the
+- Cardiac abnormalities like atrial fibrillation can cause clots to form in the heart that then travel to the brain.

 Your life depends on these recurrent stroke-prevention tips